modernsoftware/learn-csharp/design-patterns/abstract-factory.md

 title: Abstract Factory
 parent: Design Patterns
 nav_order: 4
-description: A factory that creates other factories, and these factories in turn create objects derived from interfaces.
+description: In the C# abstract factory method a factory creates other factories, and these factories in turn create objects derived from interfaces.
 ---

 # Abstract Factory